Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On traces

-Theorem \ref{all traces} also implies that every hyperbolic group can be written as an extension of a hyperbolic group with unique trace by a finite group, namely:
+Theorem \ref{all traces} also implies that every hyperbolic group can be written as an extension of a hyperbolic group with unique trace by a finite group.
+More precisely:

 \begin{thm} Let $G$ be a hyperbolic group.
-Then it has a finite normal subgroup $N$ such that $G/N$ is a hyperbolic group with unique trace, up to scalar multiples. \end{thm} \begin{proof} Let $N \subset G$ be the subset of elements with finite conjugacy class.
+Then it has a finite normal subgroup $N$ such that $G/N$ is a hyperbolic group with unique trace. \end{thm}

+\begin{proof} Let $N \subset G$ be the subset consisting of elements with finite conjugacy class.
 Note that all elements in it have finite order, as we showed in the proof of Theorem \ref{all traces}.

-\begin{lemma} We claim that $N$ is a subgroup. \end{lemma} \begin{proof} It is easy to see that $N$ is closed under inversion, so we want that if $g_1,g_2 \in H$ then $g_1g_2 \in N$.
-For an element $g \in G$, let $Z(g) \subset G$ be the subgroup consisting of elements that commute with $g$.
-Then, note that $g \in N$ if and only if $Z(g)$ has finite index as a subgroup of $G$.
-Thus, it suffices to show that if $Z(g_1)$ and $Z(g_2)$ have finite index, then $Z(g_1g_2)$ does also.
+\begin{lemma} We claim that $N$ is a subgroup. \end{lemma} \begin{proof} It is easy to see that $N$ is closed under inversion, and it therefore suffices to show that if $g_1$ and $g_2$ are in $N$, then $g_1g_2$ is in $N$.
+For an element $g \in G$, let $Z(g) \subset G$ denote the subgroup consisting of elements that commute with $g$.
+Observe that $g$ is in $N$ if and only if $Z(g)$ has finite index as a subgroup of $G$.
+Thus, it suffices to show that if $Z(g_1)$ and $Z(g_2)$ have finite index, then $Z(g_1g_2)$ does as well.